Skid row: Albuquerque

 International District, Albuquerque, New Mexico, specifically with some areas off Central Ave, especially intersecting Louisiana, Texas, and Rhode Island Streets, have high homelessness rates, as well as a higher than average rate of public drug usage and high property-related crime and violence.
 The area is colloquially known as the "War Zone".
 Albuquerque had a rising murder rate in the early 2020s, with the murder rate surpassing 20 per 100,000 people, as well as a surge of visible homelessness especially in the ID area.
 In the 1990s, some years the neighborhood would account for over half the city's homicide count, despite being 1-2% of the city's population.

 Anchorage

-Fourth Street in Downtown Anchorage has a homelessness and drug abuse problem.
-In 1978, a descriptive analysis document compiled by a Department of Health facility in Anchorage, regarding downtown Anchorage's social issues and vagrancy described parts of Fourth Street as "Skid Row".
-Today, the name is not as used professionally, but still has issues of homelessness, especially affecting Native Americans and Native Alaskans.
+Fourth Avenue in Downtown Anchorage has a homelessness and drug abuse problem.
+In 1978, a descriptive analysis document compiled by a Department of Health facility in Anchorage, regarding downtown Anchorage's social issues and vagrancy described parts of Fourth Avenue as "Skid Row".
+Today, the name is not commonly used professionally, but the area still has issues of homelessness, especially affecting Native Americans and Native Alaskans.
 Forty-five percent of Anchorage's homeless population is Alaskan Native, as compared to less than 15% of Anchorage's population being of Alaskan descent.
 1,100 Anchorage residents were homeless in 2019, over two percent of the city's population.
 However, this figure may include those people periodically homeless at some point that year, as opposed to average counts where homeless people are counted on a given day, which usually increases the percentage.
+Problems of homelessness and poverty are now less concentrated in the Fourth Avenue area; homeless people are often seen in Midtown and Spenard, among other locations.